visriv/gratsi/README.md

-  # GrATS-XAI: Graph-based Attributions for Time Series Explainability
+  # GrATSI: GRaph-based Attributions for Time Series explainability
-GrATS-XAI introduces a framework for graph-based attributions in time series models, bridging saliency methods to graphs recovery.
+GrATSI introduces a framework for graph-based attributions in time series models, bridging saliency methods to graphs recovery.
 By using the post-hoc explainers to generate a structured graph, it enables understanding and evaluation of feature interaction and relevance in temporal modelling.

 ---